Where should you go in Scotland? What are the most beautiful parts?

 - Loch Leven in Glencoe is, in my opinion, the most beautiful Loch in Scotland.
 It is narrow enough and surrounded by very high summits.
 The main road goes on a bridge over it.
 I recommend taking the time to do a detour and drive all around.

-- And simply driving the main road A82 through Glen Coe.
+- And simply driving the main road 182 through Glen Coe.
 Just be careful not to be too distracted by the scenery which includes river, loch, mountains, waterfalls...
+See the best stops among the road

 2 - Isle of Skye - The most popular Scottish destination